 » The full mission statement for the Film Studies Program is in the Barnard Online Course Catalogue.

-A full list of fall 2013 Barnard Film Studies courses that require special sign-up procedures can be found here.
-(A full list of fall 2013 Barnard English courses that require special sign-up procedures can be found on the English website.
+A full list of Spring '16 Barnard Film Studies courses that require special sign-up procedures can be found here.

 Right Column Copy

 Sign-up sheets for Spring 2016 restricted enrollment Film Studies courses will be available outside the English Department office (417 Barnard Hall) November 9, 2015 starting at 8:30am.
 Registering for these courses only through myBarnard or SSOL will NOT ensure your enrollment: departmental sign-up is REQUIRED in order to be properly enrolled in these courses.